GradienceTeam/Gradience/README.md

 I am broke, and I live in Russia (I don't support the "military operation" currently going on), so if anyone from the outside wants to help me, the only way right now would be cryptocurrency:
 - Bitcoin: `1FrvFbfqWEZepmuH2Bayo8tSvHEr6NnANJ`
 - Ethereum/ERC20: `0x37e03C589F28831bD78C4B41Bf866e8ddB2bed3E`
+- Binance Coin/BEP2: `bnb1aewh72p3u80qd8ufywhseuvjupy9mhxtrmwnm4` (no memo required, type anything in there if it's required by the exchange)

 If you're in Russia, then send me an email to artyomisflash@mail.ru, and I'll send you my details (Tinkoff card number or SberBank/SBP/Qiwi/YooMoney/Megafon phone number)